MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 - Engage with the Microsoft product group during the preview.

 > [!IMPORTANT]
 > Production use of the public preview on personal devices isn't supported.
 Migration of public preview data to later releases is not supported.
-If you'd like to participate in the preview, register at [https://forms.office.com/r/UmKN68a7yN](https://forms.office.com/r/UmKN68a7yN)
+If you'd like to participate in the preview, register at [https://forms.office.com/r/UmKN68a7yN](https://forms.office.com/r/UmKN68a7yN) -->

+### Prerequisites

+- Windows 11, build 10.0.22621 (22H2) or later.
+- Microsoft Intune 2309 or higher.
+- Microsoft Edge 117.0.2045.31 or higher.

+For more information, see [Mobile Application Management for Microsoft Edge on unmanaged Windows devices](https://learn.microsoft.com/en-us/mem/intune/apps/protect-edge-mam-windows)

 ## Provide feedback